aceteam/Coroutines/README.md

 - [SquidTasks](https://github.com/westquote/SquidTasks)
 - [UE5Coro](https://github.com/landelare/ue5coro)

+Keep in mind that plugins that use C++ 20 coroutines don't run out of the box on UE4 on all platforms without source modifications.
+Also at least SquidTasks currently has issues with crashing after using a Live Coding recompile.
+ACE Team Coroutines has neither of these issues.

 ## Basic Usage
 As with any other C++ module, you need to add the **"ACETeam_Coroutines"** module to the list of dependencies of your module's .Build.cs file